 While in the area, deputies canvassed the neighborhood and discovered several unlocked vehicles.
 Deputies immediately made contact with vehicle owners.
 They determined nothing was stolen from the additional vehicles, and residents were reminded to lock their cars.

 As a result of the information gathered at the scene, deputies obtained a search warrant for Timmons’ residence.
 While at that location, deputies recovered evidence linking Timmons to several more thefts from vehicles from across Harford County.
 Deputies also seized a shotgun, which Timmons was prohibited from possessing due to a previous felony conviction.

 Timmons was charged with rogue and vagabond, theft, illegally possessing a firearm, and illegally possessing ammunition.
 Pending the outcome of investigation into items recovered from his residence, Timmons may be facing several additional charges.
-He was subsequently transported to the Harford County Detention Center and released on $7,500 bail thanks to a bail bonds company.
+He was subsequently transported to the Harford County Detention Center and released on $7,500 surety bond thanks to a bail bonds company.